astrotars/the-stream-swiftui/README.md

 }
 ```

 Since we set our `timelineFeed` up earlier, we simply use that feed object to do the work.
 We're adding a [follow relationship](https://getstream.io/docs/#following) to another user's `user` feed to this user's `timeline` feed.
-All this means is anytime a user posts to their `user` feed (implemented in the first part) we'll see it on our `timeline` feed.
+All this means is anytime a user post to their `user` feed (implemented in the first part) we'll see it on our `timeline` feed.
 The cool part is, we can add any number of users feeds to our `timeline` feed and Stream will return a well-ordered list of activities.

 ### Step 2: View Timeline